 How to get there

 The Nubia museum is one of Aswan main attractions and since our travel to Egypt Company is responsible to provide you itineraries with the most selective destinations in Egypt.
-We have organized Aswan day tours and Egypt Nile cruise packages that include a visit to this amazing site.
+We have organized Aswan day tours and Nile river cruises that include a visit to this amazing site.

 About the author